Many-body parametric resonances in the driven sine-Gordon model: Driven sine-Gordon model

-Substituting Eq. \eqref{eq:phase_rep} into the Hamiltonian leads to a hydrodynamical description of the condensates~\cite{bosonization_PhysRevLett.47.1840,giamarchi2004quantum}.
+Substituting Eq. \eqref{eq:phase_rep} into the Hamiltonian, \li{and performing an expansion in terms of the small density fluctuations on the top of the homogeneous mean density of the quasi-condensates, as well as in terms of the fluctuations in the gradient of the phase, leads to a hydrodynamical description of the system}~\cite{bosonization_PhysRevLett.47.1840,giamarchi2004quantum}.
 To leading order in the density and phase fluctuations, the relative phase $\varphi=\varphi_{2}-\varphi_{1}$ and density $\delta\rho=\rho_{2}-\rho_{1}$ decouples from the total phase and density, $\varphi_{1}+\varphi_{2}$ and $\rho_{1}+\rho_{2}$.
 The dynamics of the relative coordinates is governed by the sine-Gordon Hamiltonian, see appendix \ref{app:bosonization} and Refs.~\onlinecite{Gritsev2007_PhysRevB.75.174511,DallaTorre2013_PhysRevLett.110.090404},

 with $c$ denoting the sound velocity, $K$ the Luttinger parameter, and $\rho_{0}$ the average density of the homogeneous gas.
 Here, the Luttinger parameter $K$ characterizes the strength of interactions, with $K\rightarrow\infty$ and $K=1$ representing the non-interacting limit and the limit of hard-core bosons, respectively.
 In the absence of tunnel-coupling, $J(t)\equiv 0$, Hamiltonian ~\eqref{eq:H_cont} reduces to a Luttinger-liquid with a linear spectrum,